 These short but impactful moments during school hours has actively opened an important dialogue on inclusion, helping young people learn to value this and respect, both in sport and everyday life.

-Through this, and the countless events, stadium tours, and tournaments that Henry has supported—whether through employment or his studies—he has become a passionate ambassador for our work and continues to contribute to our broader mission of equipping people with game-changing life skills, to help set them up for success.
+Through this, and the countless events, stadium tours, and tournaments that Henry has supported, he has become a passionate ambassador for our work and our broader mission of equipping people with game-changing life skills, to help set them up for success.